apfgijon/twitchbot/README.md

 # TwitchBot

-This is a bot for twitch that at this moment generate a random bingo cards
+This is a bot for developed for the channel https://twitch.tv/nullcalloc

 ## Usage